How To Winterize A Boat

-Some formulations of antifreeze are only good down to certain temperatures.
-You need to be aware of what temperatures to expect where you are.
-Also, you don’t want to cut it close.
+- Some formulations of antifreeze are only good down to certain temperatures.
 If you have an antifreeze that is only good to -32 degrees watch out.
 If your average cold temperature is -30 you could be in trouble.

-A winterizing antifreeze is not used the same way as engine antifreeze.
+- A winterizing antifreeze is not used the same way as engine antifreeze.
 You don’t want to dilute this 50/50 with water.
 It should be used at full strength.
-If it is diluted it can’t work the way it’s supposed to.
-It may end up causing damage as a result.

 Winterizing Boat Plumbing and Water Systems